 Pacific Rim National Park

-Another day and another morning walk but this time along coastal trails which was literally a refreshing change to the mountain walks.
-Ucluelet has a newly created trail called the Wild Pacific Way which consists of the Ancient Cedar Loop Trail, the Artists Loop and Lighthouse Trail.
-We first did the Cedar and Artists walk which was an easy trail poking in and out of coastal outcrops and coves.
-This took us an hour from the start of the trail at the northern point the finishes at Big Beach near town.
+Another day and another morning walk, but this time along coastal trails, which was literally a refreshing change from the mountain walks.
+Ucluelet has a newly created trail called the Wild Pacific Way, which consists of the Ancient Cedar Loop Trail, the Artists Loop and the Lighthouse Trail.
+We first did the Cedar and Artists walk, which was an easy trail poking in and out of coastal outcrops and coves.
+This took us an hour from the start of the trail at the northern point, which finishes at Big Beach near town.

 Canada Road Trip Day 13: